Conan-jine/FashionSense-Android/README.md

 # Andriod-version
-seed the branch of v5.8.1-android
+see the branch of v5.8.1-android

 # Fashion Sense 💇‍♀️🎩
 A modding framework for Stardew Valley that allows for bigger accessories, hairstyles, hats, shirts, sleeves, pants and shoes.
 Also includes animation support, custom outfits and more!